Islamic Crimes - Hudud and Tazir

 For my non-Muslim friends, just so you know what "punished" means in this instance in any Islamic country: slander against the Prophet is an offense against God.
 Offenses against God are a Sharia category of crime called Hudud (the most severe of crimes: murder, theft, adultery, blasphemy).

-The punishments for Hudud or Hadd crimes are certain and immutable, as opposed to Tazir crimes (civil crimes) for which the Quran has no set punishments.
+The punishments for Hudud or Hadd crimes are certain and immutable, as opposed to Tazir crimes (civil crimes) for which the Qur'an has no set punishments.
 The punishment Saudi Arabia has in mind for the cartoonists is death.

 A careless observer may think that Shariah is similar to any sane society's laws but with a religious component, but you would be mistaken.
-It's true that at first glance one may try to match the concepts of Hadud and Tazir with the familiar American legal designations such felony and misdemeanor but they are not even close.
+It's true that at first glance one may try to match the concepts of Hadud and Tazir with the familiar American legal designations such as felony and misdemeanor but they are not even close.
 American crimes require someone to be actually injured.
-A Hadd crime can consist of merely questioning a passage in the Quran which is punishable by death.
+A Hadd crime can consist of merely questioning a passage in the Qur'an which is punishable by death.

 Shariah law is the most barbaric, savage piece of inhumanity that a primitive culture could create.
 It is by no stretch of anyone's imagination a system of Law and Justice.